Florence A. George: King Edward's Cookery Book

-George saw cooking as a scientific skill that every girl should learn.
-In 1901, she published King Edward's Cookery Book as a textbook for everyone.
-It was described in The Publishers' Circular as a clear, concise, and methodical culinary guide designed for middle-class Englishwomen, providing essential cooking knowledge, principles, and practical advice, including scullery work, kitchen equipment, and seasonal ingredients.
+George regarded cooking as a scientific skill that should be taught to girls.
+In 1901, she published King Edward's Cookery Book as a textbook for general use.
+The Publishers' Circular described it as a concise and methodical cookery guide for middle-class Englishwomen, covering practical matters such as scullery work, kitchen equipment, and seasonal ingredients.
 By 1921, it had sold 20,000 copies.